lindadeveloper/lindadeveloper/README.md

 ## Hi there 👋 I'm Linda

 - 👩🏻‍💼 Who am I: I'm a Front-End Developer working towards becoming a Full Stack Engineer.
-- 🌱 What I'm doing right now: Working on getting a BSCS degree and building real-world projects from scratch
+- 🌱 What I'm doing right now: Working towards a Bachelor of Science in Computer Science degree and building real-world projects from scratch
 - 💖 What I care about: Clean code, accessible & user friendly UX UI design
 - 🧩 Tech I'm using: HTML, CSS, JavaScript, React, Python & more to come...
 - ⭐ My other skills: I have a strong eye for design & I am knowledgable in E-commerce